6 Types of Bar Charts and Bar Graphs: A Complete Guide

 When Should You Use a Bar Chart?

-- You want to show how a single category has changed over a small number of discrete time periods.
+- You’re tracking how one category changed across a small number of discrete time periods.

 6 Types of Bar Charts and Bar Graphs (With Examples)